amoazeni75/computer-vision-practices/README.md

-# computer-vision-practices
+<h1>Computer Vision Practices</h1>
-This repository contains all resources and practices for computer vision tasks
+<p>This repository contains almost the resources that I studied in this field and also my practices</p>